playingfield/ansible_project/README.md

 ./playbook -v --ask-vault-pass
 ```

-The password for the vault is 'password'.
+The password for the vault is 's3cr3t'.